 - Some exchanges are limited to users with a local bank account

-- Sudden price movements
+- Sudden price movements can be common with cryptocurrency arbitrage

 You can also use CoinGecko, Nomics, CoinMarketCap, and similar websites that list crypto market data to look for price variations between different exchange listings.
 If you just want to keep an eye out for arbitrage opportunity that may affect coins you hold already, this can be a fundamental way to take advantage and increase your crypto holdings.
 As always though, profit is never guaranteed even with higher volume coins like BTC, and you can also come out with a loss from crypto arbitrage trades so don't expect to win them all and make sure you understand the potential risks.